kartik-iitk/Approx-Dist-Oracles/tests/README.md

 - `log.txt`: Error Stream output for the main executable execution.
 It will also contain any printing statement executed.

-- `runstats.txt`: All the necessary stats for the code, summarised.
+- `runstats.txt`: All the necessary stats for the code, summarised:
+  - Next integer here will store the number of preprocess calls that took place.
+Note: This maybe more than one in case spaceopt is enabled.
+  - Next value is the miliseconds taken by the preprocess function (combined for all calls).
+  - Next Value is the size of the datastructure in words (counting pair of d).
+  - All the next values store the query time in nano-seconds for all queries in queries.txt, each on a new line.